Zonico6/PSE/protokoll-11.05.md

 - Each paper belongs to one conference
 - Conference internal and external areas
 - Comment field in the paper
+- The application includes user management and authentification for the users

 External
 -